 Now that the basics are out of the way, let's talk HubSpot.

 If you were like us, and decided to build out your core sites on an external server with SSL, but host your subdomains, like your blog environment, on HubSpot, you may have pondered the following, just as us:

 We were already paying for SSL for the core site, so why would we pay (way more) for SSL on HubSpot for our subdomains?
 We just didn't think it was necessary.

 We were wrong.
 We learned that when the traffic to our site went from the SSL core domain side to the non-SSL HubSpot side, it was seriously affecting our tracking analytics.

-"So, someone might come to your site and visit one page on the core site, and then five pages on the [subdomain] HubSpot side," EXPLAINS jon sasala, creative director AT MOREY PUBLISHING.
+"So, someone might come to your site and visit one page on the core site, and then five pages on the [subdomain] HubSpot side," EXPLAINS jon sasala, creative director AT MOREY Creative.
 "It'll look like it has two different sessions, and the first session only had one visit.
 That looks like a bounce. it's going to drive up your bounce rate artificially, drive up your sessions artificially.

-"The other factor is that it loses the referring factor," CONTINUES jon, "meaning that HubSpot will look at it and potentially say, 'I don't know where they came from, so they must have typed it incorrectly.' so now it's a contact that gets added to your database, and it looks—not like organic, not like email, not like A referral, but like a direct contact."
+"The other factor is that it loses the referring factor," continues Jon, "meaning that HubSpot will look at it and potentially say, 'I don't know where they came from, so they must have typed it incorrectly.' so now it's a contact that gets added to your database, and it looks—not like organic, not like email, not like a referral, but like a direct contact."